 Of course, blisters can form in dogs due to friction, repeated rubbing, or thermal burns.
 But this is the exception, rather than the rule, and an underlying health problem is the more likely explanation.

 How are Blisters in Dogs Different than Blisters in People?

-A spaniel develops a blister-like swelling in the webbing between two toes on a front paw.
+An American Cocker Spaniel develops a blister-like swelling in the webbing between two toes on a front paw.
 The vet suspects a foreign body beneath the skin.
-They lance the swelling and use fine forceps to retrieve a grass awn.
+The vet lances the swelling and uses fine forceps to retrieve a grass awn.
 The blister is flushed, and the paw bandaged.
-Two days later the dressing is removed, the skin has healed, and the spaniel gets the go-ahead to resume walks in the park.
+Two days later the dressing is removed, the skin has healed, and the pup gets the go-ahead to resume walks in the park.